Alexandra Schmitz · Art de l’Anglage · Les Brenets

 A finish does not live on its own.
 It must be even, defensible and compatible with the standard expected all the way to the final client.

-Art de l’Anglage workshop in Les Brenets
+Workstations, binocular microscopes and tools in the Art de l’Anglage workshop in Les Brenets

 Teaching principles